 Student Learning Outcomes for the BA/MA in Anthropology

-- A general understanding of human cultural and biological differences and similarities across the world and through time in terms of anthropological data and theories.
+1. Knowledge Base: Demonstrate a general understanding of human cultural and biological differences and similarities across the world and through time in terms of anthropological data and theories by obtaining:

-- A solid understanding of the nature of the four sub-fields of anthropology (archaeology, physical anthropology, cultural anthropology and anthropological linguistics), and how these interrelate to provide a holistic approach to understanding human differences and similarities across the world and through time.
+1.1 A solid understanding of the nature of the four sub-fields of anthropology (archaeology, physical anthropology, cultural anthropology and anthropological linguistics)

-- Knowledge of the history of anthropological thought and its place in modern intellectual history.
+2.2 Knowledge of the history of anthropological thought and its place in modern intellectual history

-- Basic abilities in critical thinking and reasoning as applied to anthropological problems and issues.
+4. Critical Thinking: Formulate significant abilities in critical thinking and reasoning as applied to anthropological problems and issues to include:

-- Knowledge of the research methods of the sub-disciplines of anthropology, and ability to apply appropriate research methods in at least one sub-discipline.
+4.2 ability to apply appropriate research methods in at least one sub-discipline,